CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Dictionaries/set-item/set-items-with-value-block-3.md

 If [Dictionary][Dictionary Property] is empty (i.e. `{}`) there is nothing to set, so no operation is performed.

-### No items matching a specified value in Values

-If [Dictionary][Dictionary Property] does not contain items matching one of the specified [Values][Values Property], there is nothing to set for that value.

-### No items matching Values
+### No items matching Value

-If [Dictionary][Dictionary Property] does not contain items matching any of the specified [Values][Values Property], there is nothing to set, so no operation is performed.
+If [Dictionary][Dictionary Property] does not contain items matching the specified [Value][Value Property], there is nothing to set, so no operation is performed.

 ### Defining dictionaries using literal syntax